CPLJ Banner

 4. All Member States have implemented the Consumer ADR Directive.[44]
 In some Member States, CDR functions effectively, such as the Netherlands, the UK,[45] and the Scandinavian countries.
 They have a long history of well-established and good functioning CDR bodies.
 CDR has become the mainstream method for resolving small consumer disputes.
 Other countries had to set up new CDR bodies.
 These established and new CDR schemes are low-cost, quick, and user-friendly.
 The majority are free or of minimal cost to consumers, and issues are settled within a short duration.

-12. The Consumer ADR Directive pays particular attention to the cooperation between CDR entities and national public consumer enforcers.[55]
+8. The Consumer ADR Directive pays particular attention to the cooperation between CDR entities and national public consumer enforcers.[55]
 In addition to the exchange of information on practices in specific business sectors about recurring consumer complaints, national authorities should provide technical assessment and information to CDR entities.
-According to Hörnle, complaints data, collected by an ODR system, should be used not only for the purpose of private dispute resolution, but simultaneously for public enforcement: ‘such a provision would be important, as many complaints relate to large-scale consumer scams, fraud or unfair commercial business practices (and not merely an individual, single breaches of contract) and valuable time is wasted by consumers attempting ADR with fraudsters who can only be dealt with by public (criminal) enforcement.’[56]
+According to Hörnle, complaints data, collected by an ODR system, should be used not only for the purpose of private dispute resolution, but simultaneously for public enforcement:

-13. Currently, the European Commission is carrying out a public consultation to help assess the implementation of the Consumer ADR Directive.
-The idea is to come with a proposal in the course of 2023 to amend the Directive.[57]
+1. Currently, the European Commission is carrying out a public consultation to help assess the implementation of Consumer ADR Directive.
+The idea has come with a proposal in the course of 2023 to amend the Directive.[57]
 One of the issues that is on the table is facilitating some sort of cross-border collective ADR.
 In developing such instruments, the following questions arise:[58] which (public or private) intermediary should play a key role in collective (cross-border) ADR proceedings?
 How do consumers consent to collective (cross-border) ADR proceedings?
 Should there be a pre-dispute consent or post-dispute (explicit or implicit) consent?
 Should (collective) ADR be made mandatory?
-How should ADR outcomes be recognized and enforced across the border?
+How should ADR outcomes be recognised and enforced across the border?
 In which sense is the Brussels Ibis Regulation apt to deal with this?

 2.2 Regulatory Redress[59]